nytopop/blip/README.md

 A crate for writing fast and highly resilient in-process gRPC service meshes.

-# Status
-Extremely alpha, you ~~probably~~ definitely shouldn't use this.
-It's just an experiment for now.

 # Overview
 `blip` provides an implementation of distributed membership based on [rapid][rapid], exposed as a gRPC service.
 Groups of servers become aware of each other through the membership